Skyactiv: Skyactiv-Hybrid

 The Skyactiv-Hybrid technology is an electric hybrid engine technology using Skyactiv-G engine with technology from Toyota's Hybrid Synergy Drive, originally licensed for use with the Sky engine for vehicles sold in 2013.

 The first retail Mazda Skyactiv-Hybrid vehicle, a Mazda3 Skyactiv-Hybrid with Skyactiv-G 2.0 engine with 14:1 compression, was unveiled at the 2013 Tokyo Motor Show.

 Skyactiv-CNG

 The Skyactiv-CNG engine is powered by compressed natural gas.
-The first retail Mazda Skyactiv-CNG prototype vehicle, a Mazda3 Skyactiv-CNG Concept, was unveiled in 2013 Tokyo Motor Show.
+The first retail Mazda Skyactiv-CNG prototype vehicle, a Mazda3 Skyactiv-CNG Concept, was unveiled in the 2013 Tokyo Motor Show.

 Skyactiv-R

 The Skyactiv-R engine is Mazda's new generation rotary engine.

 The Mazda RX-Vision Concept, powered by a Skyactiv-R rotary engine, was unveiled in 2015 Tokyo Motor Show.

 In 2023, Mazda unveiled the first production version of this generation of rotary engines.
-Used in the Mazda MX-30 R-EV, the engine provides 75 hp at 4500rpm and has a displacement of 830 cc in a single-rotor design.
+Used in the Mazda MX-30 R-EV, the engine provides 75 hp at 4500 rpm and has a displacement of 830 cc in a single-rotor design.